okyeron/OMX-27/Build.md

  * Put a big piece of tape over the whole teensy to keep it in place and to keep the pins from getting pushed out

- * Or push the black pastic bits from the headers onto the pins to hold them in place while soldering.
+ * Or push the black pastic bits from the headers onto the pins to hold them in place while soldering

+ * Or both

 Flip the board over and solder the pins to the bottom.
 Try to tack/solder one pin on either side in place while pushing your finger against the teensy to make sure it's absolutely flat against the main pcb.

 Once you're happy with the flatness - solder the rest of the pins.
-Be careful not to push the pins down while soldering.
+Be careful not to push down on the pins while soldering.

 Using flush cutters, trim the pins away.
 Be carefull not to nick/scratch the pcb.